Robinhood vs. Stash

 You can’t really customize your experience or automate bulk orders with Robinhood or Stash.

 Stash simplifies investing for beginners by allowing them to invest by theme.
-It’s technical not a robo-advisor and will not manage any investments for you.
-However, it guides investors to select investments based on goals, risk level, and interests, rather than offering research and multiple investment types.
+However, it guides investors to select investments based on goals, risk level, and interests, and focuses on stock, bonds, and ETF investment types.

-With their basic plan, you pay $1/month for a single account and add shares within collections based on interests, such as tech stocks.
+With their basic plan, you pay $1/month for access to a Personal Portfolio and can invest in shares within collections based on interests, such as tech stocks.

-There are over 100 options to invest with Stash, but this is rather limited compared to Robinhood and all other brokerages.
+There are over 3000 stock choices to invest with Stash, but this is rather limited compared to Robinhood and all other brokerages.
 It is best for those who do not know much about investing but wants to learn with guidance on how to improve their portfolio.

 The app does not use any type of traditional orders.
 Instead, you are buying fractional shares of ETFs that are grouped together by Stash to be easier to understand.
-You can invest with as little as $5, and it will automatically invest extra funds based on your preferences.
+You can invest with as little as $5, and you can automatically invest on the regular with Stash’s set schedule feature.
 However, the fees are high even for small balances, and it has a high ETF expense ratio.

 - Everything is free and simplified